Latest 1KUNS-PF Data!

 The temperatures oscillate a lot during the orbit, as they are most affected by cycling of sunlight and eclipse.
 The graph shows the effect that the eclipse has on the spacecraft: the solar panel quickly drop in temperature as soon as there is no more sunlight, while the OBC (On-Board Computer) slowly lags behind and does not drop as much: solar panels can get as cold as -30°C during the eclipse and as high as 70°C during sunlight.
 The OBC on the other hand stays comfortably in almost ambient conditions.
 When the spacecraft transmits data to a Ground Station, the transceiver heats up.
 This is shown as a bump in the temperature of the radio, that otherwise follows the OBC.

 The gyroscopes inside the spacecraft measure the rotation of the CubeSat around the three axis in the local reference frame.
-These values oscillate a lot following free body dynamics, with the +Y axis being the main axis of rotation.
+The reading specifies the angular velocity of the CubeSat with respect to the ECI reference frame.